 The FNP program is 46 semester hours with a minimum of 720 hours of clinical training.
 Full-time students can complete the program in 2 years and part-time students can complete the program in 3 years.

 Admission to the MSN / FNP track is anticipated to be highly competitive and will accept a limited number of students annually.
-New admission applications will be accepted beginning September 7 and end January 15 (See admission criteria).
+New admission applications are open with a January 15 deadline (see admission criteria).
 Selected applicants will be notified in March.